 Remembering Jennifer Jones

-The break-out movie role for Jennifer Jones was as Bernadette Soubirous in The Song of Bernadette (1943).
-Among her co-stars in The Song of Bernadette were Vincent Price and Lee J. Cobb.
-(Jennifer Jones 1943 The Song of Bernadette Screenshot)
+The break-out movie role for Jennifer Jones was as devout Bernadette Soubirous in The Song of Bernadette (1943).
+Among her co-stars in The Song of Bernadette were Charles Bickford, Vincent Price, Patricia Morison, and Lee J. Cobb.

 Jennifer Jones filed for divorce from Robert Walker the day after being presented with the Best Actress Oscar for her performance in The Song of Bernadette on her 25th birthday in 1944.